microsoft/live-share/docs/use/vscode.md

 - **macOS**: Sierra (10.12) and above only.
     - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872315)._

-- **Linux**: 64-bit Ubuntu Desktop 16.04+, Fedora 27+, CentoOS 7+.
-See [Linux install details](../reference/linux.md) for information on other distributions.
+- **Linux**: 64-bit Ubuntu Desktop 16.04+, Fedora 27+, CentoOS 7+

-    - Live Share requires a number of [Linux prerequisites](../reference/linux.md#install-linux-prerequisites).
-You may be prompted to install them after the extension is up and running.
+    - Live Share requires a number of [Linux prerequisites](../reference/linux.md#install-linux-prerequisites) you may be prompted to install.
-    - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872314)_- Testing has also occurred on 64-bit Mint 18.3, Xubunut 16.04, Kubunut 16.04, SuSE 12, ArchLinux, and Manjaro 17.1 (though ArchLinux and Manjaro are not officially supported by either VS Code or .NET Core).
+    - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://go.microsoft.com/fwlink/?linkid=872314)_
-    - However, given the rate of change in the Linux world, your mileage may vary.
-See the [Linux install details](../reference/linux.md) article for details.
+    - See the [Linux install details](../reference/linux.md) article for details on downstream and other distributions.

 After that, downloading and installing the Visual Studio Live Share extension is a breeze: